wowitsjerome/user-manual/README.md

 <aside>
 ⚠️ Just a reminder that this is not meant to be comprehensive, nor a binding agreement of how I work.
 Simply a jumping-off point so you know how I operate, and so we can learn how to be effective together as a team.

+If you see any discrepencies, please submit an issue for consideration of a revision.
 </aside>